tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

 - `App installation failed.
 An unknown error has occurred.`

-  - where: Xcode modal window
+  where: | Xcode modal window
-  - when: running applicatino on real device
+  when:  | running application on real device

   <https://stackoverflow.com/a/41138265/3632318>: